Scoobi-doge/Scoobi-doge.github.io/README.md

 ## 🐶 What is $SCooBi?

 $SCooBi from "Scoobi-Doge" is a Meme DAO building the ultimate dApps ecosystem.
-A real meme governance token based upon a decentralized voting system in which every individual can influence the ecosystem.
+A real meme governance token is based upon a decentralized voting system in which every individual can influence the ecosystem.
 The ecosystem will be powered by the utility token (codename $BONES 🤫) that will be minted only through staking $SCooBi and $SCooBi LPs.
-In a near future serveral NFTs named $BONESNFT might be issued.
+Soon, serveral NFTs named $SCooBi NFT might be issued.

-The goal is to gradually build an ecosystem controlled through governance by $SCooBi holders, providing a broad spectrum of coherent defi services to bring stable growth and overtime value increase.
+The goal is to gradually build an ecosystem controlled through governance by $SCooBi holders, providing a broad spectrum of coherent defi services to bring stable growth and over time value increase.

 $SCooBi will be available both, first on Ethereum and then Binance Smart Chain Mainnet.